AustinT/minimal-sacred-hyperopt/README.md

 # How to run
 1. Run the environment setup script: `source setup_env.sh`
+2. Launch the mongodb process by typing `mdb`
-2. Launch jupyter notebook/jupyterlab to run the examples.
+3. In a new shell, run the setup script again (step 1), then launch jupyter notebook/jupyterlab to run the examples.

 # Requirements
 - Python 3.6+